 Molecular biologists need to understand gene sequencing, cell signaling, and gene expression, as well as organize and differentiate cells.
 They need to accurately record information and interpret results, which are then passed on and communicated with others for non-scientific consumption.

 Molecular Biology Job Duties

 Molecular biologists work with advanced lab equipment, like cloning kits, DNA synthesizers, electron guns, and temperature cyclers.
 They regularly emphasize deductive reasoning and critical thinking in their tasks, as they attempt to enact change to processes and reinforce new methodology in solving problems.
 For instance, molecular biologists might be focused on how to change genetic properties in order to assist in curing or slowing disease infestation.

 Job opportunities exist in private industries, universities, and government agencies.
 In private industry, molecular biologists can serve as consultants while advising on scientific issues, such as environmental problems.
 For the government, they can research new ways to treat and diagnose disease.
 In universities, professors are needed to contribute to research within their fields, push new minds to grow the field, and instruct students on how to conduct research properly and question existing models of scientific thinking.

 Molecular Biologist: Education Requirements

 Bachelor of Science in Biological Sciences

 These 4-year programs can provide the groundwork for those who want to become molecular biologists.
-Obtaining a bachelor's degree in mathematics or biology may also be sufficient.
+Obtaining a bachelor's degree in biology may also be sufficient.
 Students gain experience in a laboratory, which is essential since research is necessary for molecular biologists.
 Other common courses in these programs include: